 The answer is yes, Academy players get paid.
 But, it depends on the player’s age, the club, talent and interest from other clubs.

 Category 1 and 2 clubs can register players at 9 years old, but these players do not receive wages.
 Sometimes parents may receive financial help from the club for travel and schooling.
 Youth academies may also offer discreet incentives to keep players happy

 Youth players receive a salary when they leave school and sign a professional contract.
-Like other industries where an apprentice receive a low wage before signing a professional contract.
-This is when players move into the academy scholarship phase.
+Like other industries where an apprentice receives a low wage before signing a professional contract.
+This is when players move into the Academy scholarship phase.

 Scholar’s wages are around £4-7k per season, depending on the club.
 So, they do not differ from a trainee plasterer or electrician.
 The young person must learn their trade first before earning a full wage and the money increases.

 Youth Player Pre-Agreement ContractsTalented scholars may sign a pre-agreement if they are too young for a pro contract.
 However, these are easy to get around for the big club interested in signing the player.Pre agreements are good for two reasons: